cesarbid/HDA-Project/README.md

 The demo.ipynb notebook contains a demo of model at inference-time using an example image and a brief explaination of how inference works.

+the pdf file contains the paper that describe the architecture, training and results for bott models.

 ## Description of Files and Folders

 ### **Models Folder (`HDA/models/`)**